Skip to main content

 The public meeting on Tuesday 04 July 2023, at Te Rau Aroha Marae, has been postponed, a new date for this meeting will be confirmed.
 However, submissions are still open and extended until 4 September 2023.

-Fisheries New Zealand, Topi Whānau, Whaitiri Whānau, and Awarua Rūnanga will hold a public meeting to discuss the application and invites submissions on the proposal from the local community.
+Fisheries New Zealand, Topi Whānau, Whaitiri Whānau, and Awarua Rūnanga held a public meeting discussing the application and invited submissions on the proposal from the local community.

-This is the first of 2 consultations that will be held about the application.
+This is the first of 2 consultations that was held about the application.

 Consultation documents